Estate Planning in a Las Vegas Divorce

 Advice from Expert Las Vegas Divorce Lawyers

 Talk to an experienced divorce attorney for help on all aspects of your Las Vegas divorce, including the immediate and future concerns regarding estate planning.
-Our State Bar of Nevada Board Certified divorce lawyers have the dedication and institutional knowledge to guide you through all aspects of your divorce including property divisions, alimony, and child custody.
+Our divorce lawyers have the dedication and institutional knowledge to guide you through all aspects of your divorce including property divisions, alimony, and child custody.
 They are well-versed in even the most complex and sensitive of divorce issues.
-Both Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak directly with one of them about your important divorce matter concerns.
+Our Las Vegas divorce attorneys will speak with you directly regarding a consultation.
+Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.